-- Relaxing community coverage rules for AM licensing allowing greater flexibility for transmitter siting
+- Relaxing community coverage rules for AM licensing allows greater flexibility for transmitter siting

 - Permitting more widespread use of MCDL technologies by eliminating STA requirements

-These points are basically a rehash of some to the MMTC’s (Minority Media Telecommunication Council) ideas for a radio rescue first bantered about in 2009.
+These points are basically a rehash of some of the MMTC’s (Minority Media Telecommunication Council) ideas for a radio rescue first bantered about in 2009.

 This demonstrates that the NAB and the FCC are not at all serious about revitalizing the AM band but merely marking time and making it look good until the final transmitter is switched off.

 AM licensees are on their own, but all is not lost.
-I have noticed several successful stand alone AM station that are not only surviving but thriving.
-The common thread in these station is good local programming.
-On the technical side of things; a well maintained plant with good quality audio feeding a properly operating transmitter and antenna array will go a long way to providing good service to the city of license.
+I have noticed several successful stand-alone AM stations that are not only surviving but thriving.
+The common thread in this station is good local programming.
+On the technical side of things; a well-maintained plant with good quality audio feeding a properly operating transmitter and antenna array will go a long way to providing good service to the city of license.